-The goal of the project is to build an authentic working replica of the EDSAC computer and to run a program on it as was done when the original machine was demonstrated in May 1949.
+The goal of the project is to build an authentic working reconstruction of the EDSAC computer and to run a program on it as was done when the original machine was demonstrated in May 1949.

-The project has the following supporting objectives.
+The project has the following supporting objectives:

 - To provide a tangible demonstration of the achievements of the Cambridge pioneers.